 11.24.7.4 BSS transition management response

-When the STA’s SME receives an MLME-BTM.indication primitive, it may issue an MLME-BTM.
+When the non-HE STA’s SME receives an MLME-BTM.indication primitive, it may issue an MLME-BTM.

 response primitive.
+When the HE STA’s SME receives an MLME-BTM.indication primitive, it shall issue an MLME-BTM.response primitive.

 The STA’s SME may include the result of its BSS transition decision in the Target BSSID field and BTM